sakura1bgx/ComfyUI_FlipStreamViewer/README.md

 - **LoRA Preview**: At the bottom of the right pane; click to jump to the Civitai LoRA page if found.
 - **Auto-hide**: Click to hide controls and images or the viewer auto-hides after 5 minutes of inactivity.

-## Quality and Speed
+## For More Quality

 - Use more higher-quality checkpoint models.
 - To enhance stability between frames, use a deliberate prompt in the 'pre text' to establish a consistent background, such as `on desk, ideal background`.
-Additionally, using LoRA can also improve stability.
 - Select the appropriate words in 'frameN text' to achieve the desired motion.
 This can be reused in other prompts.
 - Since 0sta is more flexible, it's better to change the Nsta only after testing those first.
-- Recommended speed setting: `4stp 1cfg 0sta dpmpp_2m,sgm_uniform` with `<lora:TCD-SDXL:1>`.
-You can download the TCD LoRA from [Civitai](https://civitai.com/models/395638).
-Rename the file to `TCD-SDXL.safetensors`.

 ## Customizing Workflow

 You can customize the workflow for specific needs:

 - **FlipStreamLoader**: Use the 'mode' parameter to switch between sub-directories for checkpoints and LoRAs, useful for managing models like sd15, pony, etc.
 - **FlipStreamViewer**: The 'allowip' parameter allows you to set IP addresses that can access the viewer.
 The 'w14exc' parameter is used to set exclude_tags for the WD14 Tagger.